apache/cordova-docs/docs/en/edge/guide/platforms/android/upgrading.md

 of command-line tools that precede the `cordova` CLI utility.
 See The Command-line Interface for information how to update the version of the CLI.

+## Upgrading to 3.1.0 from 3.0.0 ##

+For projects that were created with the cordova CLI:

+1. Update the `cordova` CLI version - see The Command-line Interface
+2. Run `cordova platform update android`

+For projects not created with the cordova CLI, run:

+1. `bin/update <project_path>`

 ## Upgrade to the CLI (3.0.0) from 2.9.0 ##

 1. Create a new Apache Cordova 3.0.0 project using the cordova CLI, as